manaakiwhenua/luis-config-nzlum/README.md

 Configuration files for [LUIS](https://github.com/manaakiwhenua/luis) for the [NZLUM classification](https://github.com/manaakiwhenua/nzsluc/tree/main/classification-systems/nzlum).

 > [!NOTE]
-> The Land Use Information System (LUIS) is proprietary software, but relies on a structure set of configuration files, which are available here for this particular classification system (the New Zealand Land Use and Management classification, NZLUM).
-This README loosely describes this structure, but this repository is nothing more than configuration files and does not include any software.
+> The Land Use Information System (LUIS) is proprietary software, but relies on a structured set of configuration files, which are available here for this particular classification system (the New Zealand Land Use and Management classification, NZLUM).
+This README loosely describes this structure, but this repository contains nothing more than the authoritative configuration files and does not include any software.
+It is used a submodule for LUIS.

 ## Structure